organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 Like the creation of model above, the generator also automatically created the spec files.

 For the controller tests, we're going to test the most basic functions of all seven controller methods.
-This will once again ensures that we are focusong on how to write the controller specs and not the controller itself.
+This will once again ensures that we are focusing on how to write the controller specs and not the controller itself.
 In the following controller tests, some require the views of each action.
-Feel free to create your own views for this project, but if you do not want to, you can always copy my simple (but unstyled) views folder from the VoiceWall Repo above.
+Feel free to create your own views for this project, but if you do not want to, you can always copy my simple (but un-styled) views folder from the VoiceWall Repo above.

 Furthermore, the voices controller also simply dictates basic CRUD actions, nothing too fancy.
 If you want to write your own (and maybe alter some tests along the way for your own purpose), that is perfectly.
 Otherwise, the following is what I have for the controller.